lamdu/presentation-live-2018/README.md

 #### Problem

-These are very useful, but unfortunately it works in gaps:
+These are very useful, but unfortunately only work intermittently:

 * When there are syntax errors the compiler cannot understand the program.
 No feedback at these states
 * None of the code will run when even a single part of it does not type-check